BRTNetwork/brt-binary-codec/README.md

   OwnerCount: 0,
   PreviousTxnID: 'DF530FB14C5304852F20080B0A8EEF3A6BDD044F41F4EBBD68B8B321145FE4FF',
   Balance: '10000000000',
-  Account: 'rLs1MzkFWCxTbuAHgjeTZK4fcCDDnf2KRv'
+  Account: 'bKtiLzjoVexS2uAGC5dSYJMapeUUhaZJQv'
 })
 '1100612200000000240000000125000000072D0000000055DF530FB14C5304852F20080B0A8EEF3A6BDD044F41F4EBBD68B8B321145FE4FF6240000002540BE4008114D0F5430B66E06498D4CEEC816C7B3337F9982337'
 ```

 #### X-Address Compatibility
-  * ripple-binary-codec handles X-addresses by looking for a few specific files (Account/SourceTag, Destination/DestinationTag).
+  * brt-binary-codec handles X-addresses by looking for a few specific files (Account/SourceTag, Destination/DestinationTag).
   * If other fields (in the future) must to support X-addresses with tags, this library will need to be updated.
   * When decoding rippled binary, the output will always output classic address + tag, with no X-addresses.
 X-address support only applies when encoding to binary.

 #### Encoding Currency Codes
   * The standard format for currency codes is a three-letter string such as `USD`.
 This is intended for use with ISO 4217 Currency Codes.
-  * Currency codes must be exactly 3 ASCII characters in length and there are [a few other rules](https://xrpl.org/currency-formats.html#currency-codes).
+  * Currency codes must be exactly 3 ASCII characters in length and there are [a few other rules](https://brtl.org/currency-formats.html#currency-codes).
-  * ripple-binary-codec allows any 3-character ASCII string to be encoded as a currency code, although rippled may enforce tighter restrictions.
+  * brt-binary-codec allows any 3-character ASCII string to be encoded as a currency code, although rippled may enforce tighter restrictions.
   * When _decoding_, if a currency code is three uppercase letters or numbers (`/^[A-Z0-9]{3}$/`), then it will be decoded into that string.
 For example,`0000000000000000000000004142430000000000` decodes as `ABC`.
-  * When decoding, if a currency code is does not match the regex, then it is not considered to be an ISO 4217 or pseudo-ISO currency. ripple-binary-codec will return a 160-bit hex-string (40 hex characters).
+  * When decoding, if a currency code is does not match the regex, then it is not considered to be an ISO 4217 or pseudo-ISO currency. brt-binary-codec will return a 160-bit hex-string (40 hex characters).
 For example, `0000000000000000000000006142430000000000` (`aBC`) decodes as `0000000000000000000000006142430000000000` because it contains a lowercase letter.

 ### encodeForSigning(json: object): string